 Based on certain understanding of materials taught in Microeconomics I, this course expands the basic framework.
-This course first introduces the concept of uncertainty, and then explains about several cases where the market fails to achieve efficiency.
+This course covers various market structure such as monopoly, oligopoly, and monopsony using the framework of game theory.
+Then course also introduces several cases where the market fails to achieve efficiency and how to address those market failures.